Final report for SW21-923

 Objective 4) Assess market value and consumer preference for local strawberries.

-Consumer preferences and willingness to pay for successful strawberry cultivars and production systems will be evaluated through economic field experiments conducted with Northern Utah residents.
-Experiments will include blind sensory analysis of strawberry cultivars followed by a survey including choice sets to determine consumer preferences and willingness-to-pay (WTP) based on strawberry product pricing, strawberry sensory and production attributes, as well as consumer psychographics and demographics (Barnes et al. 2014; Bosworth et al. 2015; Drugova et al. 2020).
-Field experiments will be conducted at farmers’ markets (Logan, Ogden, and Salt Lake City), the USU campus, and local retail outlets.
+Consumer preferences and willingness to pay for successful strawberry cultivars and production systems was evaluated through economic field experiments conducted with Northern Utah residents.
+Experiments include blind sensory analysis of strawberry cultivars followed by a survey including choice sets to determine consumer preferences and willingness-to-pay (WTP) based on strawberry product pricing, strawberry sensory and production attributes, as well as consumer psychographics and demographics (Barnes et al. 2014; Bosworth et al. 2015; Drugova et al. 2020).
+Field experiments were conducted at farmers’ markets (Logan, Ogden, and Salt Lake City), the USU campus, and local retail outlets.
 Market viability studies such as these are an important part of understanding consumer interest in new products/production methods such that product pricing, attributes, sales venues, and promotional messages are appropriate for the target market(s), which are also identified through this analysis.
 A study on consumer interest and WTP for eco-friendly and organic peaches found that reduced chemical and eco-friendly production methods are valued by consumers in Northern Utah (Curtis et al., 2020).

-Nine cultivars were evaluated in 2023 for their basal resistance to grey mold, as well as their response to Aureobasidium treatment and associated resistance against the disease.
-Among cultivars evaluated, Archer, D’light, and Cabot had the lowest levels of resistance against the pathogen, while Daraselect, Festival, Galetta, Keepsake, Seascape, and Stella had comparatively high levels of resistance.
-Treatment with Aureobasidium as an mBCA significantly limited B. cinerea growth across all cultivars, however its efficacy varied with cultivar background (F8,522 = 6.08, p < 0.001).
-To determine the mechanism of resistance and why this variability might exist, we also sampled tissues to measure beta-glucanase and chitinase activity, as previous work has shown that expression of these two defense-related enzymes may be enhanced following treatment with this mBCA.
-While this work continues, preliminary analyses have revealed that Aureobasidium application does enhance expression of the genes and associated enzyme products, but expression varies with cultivar background in ways that mirror our leaf disk assay.
+Since the start of the project, 28 strawberry cultivars have been evaluated for their basal resistance to grey mold (Botrytis cinerea), as well as their response to Aureobasidium treatment and associated resistance against the disease.
+Among cultivars evaluated, D’light, Earliglow, Jewel, and Sparkle displayed the lowest levels of resistance against the pathogen, while Daraselect, Festival, Galetta, Keepsake, Seascape, and Stella had comparatively high levels of resistance.
+Treatment with Aureobasidium as an mBCA significantly limited B. cinerea growth across nearly all cultivars; however, its efficacy varied with cultivar background (p < 0.001).
+For a subset of cultivars, we also compared basal resistance and mBCA performance when plants were grown on and off compost, finding a negligible effect of the soil amendments.

 Due to the lack of project fruit available due to weather, pest, and other issues, Utah consumer preferences and willingness to pay for conventional, organic, locally grown, and GMO-free strawberries was assessed through an online survey administered through Qualtrics in the fall of 2023.
 A total of 384 responses were collected and analyzed.
 Initial results show that Utah consumers are willing to pay similar premiums for local and organic strawberries, but even higher premiums for strawberries with both labels (see Table 1).
 Organic was ranked ninth out of 18 attributes consumer respondents considered when purchasing fruit, locally grown ranked seven.
 Strawberries were ranked second (with bananas and after apples) in the fruits consumers consumed at least monthly, indicating strong preferences for strawberries.
 While respondents indicated they would pay more for local and organic products, they had little familiarity with specialized labeling programs and production methods.
 They agreed that locally grown products are fresher and purchasing supports local growers, and that organic products are healthier and safer, but are too expensive.